SAP-archive/teched2020-INT162/README.md

 ## Overview

-This session introduces attendees to using SAP Ruum as a
+This session introduces attendees to how to build, run, and monitor SAP process extentions without using a single line of code.
+This is based around an example Investment Request Process, in which a request form is submitted to controlling teams, who are then able to directly raise a purchase order in a dummy connected system (such as S4 HANA)

 ## Requirements

-The requirements to follow the exercises in this repository are...

 ## Exercises